serhmarch/modbuspy/test/README.md

 ---

 **The ModbusPy test framework provides a robust foundation for ensuring code quality and reliability.
-Use it to validate your modbuspy implementations with confidence!** 🧪✨
+Use it to validate your libmodbuspy implementations with confidence!** 🧪✨